woodreamz/template-components-library/README.md

 # Getting Started

 This is a template for components library.
-Built with vite, swc, vitest, eslint (airbnb style), typescript and storybook.
+Built with vite (library mode), swc, vitest, eslint (airbnb style), typescript and storybook.

 1. Requirements